Centre for Extended Learning (CEL)

 Mark the exam(s)

 - You are welcome to attend the the exam session for your course in the Physical Activities Centre (PAC).
-The schedule is posted when the online exam schedule is posted.
 You are also welcome to collect these exams immediately following the exam session if you wish to start marking right away.

 - Pick the exams up after they are returned to CEL.
+We will email you when they are available.
 This can take several weeks depending where the exam was written.
 We have a convenient 30 minute free parking spot available at our Shipping/Receiving door.

 - Mark and upload the grades into Quest as happens with on-campus courses.
 If an exam is not written for whatever reason, please upload the appropriate information into Quest.

 - We coordinate the scheduling, printing, distribution, proctors and return of exams for the majority of Waterloo's online courses.
-Depending where they live, students can write on-campus, with Accessibilitiy Services, at an exam centre, or with a proctor.
+Depending where they live, students can write on-campus, with Accessibility Services, at an exam centre, or with a proctor.

-- We create the exam schedule around Week 4, and communicate with students to coordinate their exam locations.
+- We create the exam schedule in conjunction with the on-campus exam schedule, and communicate with students to coordinate their exam locations.

 - We coordinate exams when students need relief from back to back exams, as per university policy.
 The exams are written in the Accessibility Services exam centre

 - We collect and sort the exams as they are returned to us, and let you know when you can pick them up.

-- If you wish, we will also work with you to reschedule missed exams.
-We schedule two alternate exam sessions on campus to accommodate exams missed due to illness, students with conflicts or exams that were not written due to other reasons.
+- If you wish, we will also work with you to reschedule missed and deferred exams.
+We schedule two alternate exam sessions on campus to accommodate exams missed due to illness, students with conflicts, or exams that were not written due to other reasons.
 On occasion, exams must be postponed until the next term or the next offering of the course, and we are happy to facilitate that as well.

 Visit our Write exams page for details about student responsibilities, proctors and exam centres.